shanigoren/CSA/README.rst

 |build-tests| |build-windows| |Codecov| |Codacy|

 ***************
-scikit-survival - Conformalized Survival Regression
+Conformalized Survival Analysis -scikit-survival
 ***************

-This repository contains the scikit-survival package with our implementation of the censored pinball.
+This repository contains the scikit-survival package with our implementation of the censored pinball loss.
 The Jupyter notebook for running the experiments detailed in the report:

 `AdversarialSurvivalBoosting.ipynb <https://github.com/shanigoren/CSA/blob/master/CSA/AdversarialSurvivalBoosting.ipynb>`_